-Singapore central bank slaps penalties on StanChart, Coutts in 1MDB-related probe
+Singapore slaps penalties on StanChart, Coutts in 1MDB-related probe

 Malaysia's 1MDB, once a pet project of Prime Minister Najib Razak who chaired its advisory board, is the subject of money-laundering investigations in at least six countries, including Switzerland, Singapore and the United States.

-At Coutts, a private bank, the investigation revealed 24 breaches of AML requirements in relation to customer due diligence measures for politically exposed persons.
+At Coutts, the investigation revealed 24 breaches of AML requirements in relation to customer due diligence measures for politically exposed persons.

 This was the result of actions or omissions of officers who have since left the bank, including Yak Yew Chee and Yvonne Seah, who had left Coutts to join BSI Bank in late 2009.

-Coutts International was sold by Royal Bank of Scotland to Union Bancaire Privee in March 2015 and is in the process of winding down its Singapore operations.
+Coutts International was sold by Royal Bank of Scotland (RBS.L) to Union Bancaire Privee in March 2015 and is in the process of winding down its Singapore operations.

-MAS is also in the process of issuing a prohibition order against Tim Leissner, a former director and representative of Goldman Sachs Singapore.
+"We regret any failings in our AML processes and the length of time it has taken to detect and resolve this issue," RBS said in a statement.

+UBP said the acquisition of Coutts International was an assets-only transaction and therefore UBP does not inherit Coutts' "legal issues or liabilities."

-Leissner was responsible for managing the relationship with 1MDB when Goldman Sachs was engaged by the fund to arrange three bond issues from 2012 to 2013.
+Banker Leissner was responsible for managing the relationship with 1MDB when Goldman Sachs was engaged by the fund to arrange three bond issues from 2012 to 2013.
 MAS's investigation found he had made false statements on behalf of his bank without its knowledge or consent.

-“Today’s announcement refers to a matter we discovered in January of this year and identified as a clear violation of the firm’s standards...We continue to cooperate with the MAS,” Goldman Sachs said in a statement.
+"Today's announcement refers to a matter we discovered in January of this year and identified as a clear violation of the firm's standards," Goldman Sachs said in a statement.

+"At that time we promptly took steps to separate Leissner from the firm and reported the matter to regulatory authorities in several jurisdictions, including Singapore.
+We continue to cooperate with the MAS."

 The proposed order will prohibit Leissner for a period of 10 years from performing any regulated activity under the Securities and Futures Act or taking part, directly or indirectly, in the management of any capital market services firm in Singapore.